MAD32 EV Mini Oled Edition for EVs on ESP32

 CELLS 1-8 Cell Voltages 1-8

 Individual voltage for each cell (1-8).
+Cells with 0V are hidden automatically.
 Helps identify weak or unbalanced cells.

 CELLS 9-16